Sky or Virgin Media: which is better?

 Sky describe their catch up and extra content service as the UK's biggest, though content depends on the subscription.

-Basic catch up services are available with both the Original and Variety TV options, while Variety subscribers also have access to catch up services provided on their extra channels - mainly kids' shows and documentaries.
+Only basic catch up services are available with the Original bundle, while Variety subscribers can also watch the catch up services for their extra channels - mainly kids' shows and documentaries.

-Box sets on demand are only available with the Family option, while Movies On Demand are only available with the Movies pack, which is £17 a month.
+Box sets on demand are only available with the Family option, while Sky Movies On Demand is part of the Movies pack, which is £17 a month.

 We've already made a quick comparison of HD channels available in the main channel count above, but which channels are included, and which come at a premium differs.